godotengine/godot-docs/classes/class_astar2d.rst

 - :ref:`int<class_int>` **get_closest_point** **(** :ref:`Vector2<class_Vector2>` to_position, :ref:`bool<class_bool>` include_disabled=false **)** const

 Returns the ID of the closest point to ``to_position``, optionally taking disabled points into account.
-Returns -1 if there are no points in the points pool.
+Returns ``-1`` if there are no points in the points pool.

+**Note:** If several points are the closest to ``to_position``, the one with the smallest ID will be returned, ensuring a deterministic result.

 ----